valgaze/bizhoursonparse/readme.md

 - [demo](http://gendelf.github.io/jquery.businessHours/)

-Here I've plugged it into Parse.com to set and later update the business hours for an imaginary business.
+Here I've plugged it into Parse.com to set and later update the business hours for imaginary businesses.
+The key is figuring out how to properly save the array and transfer it between the Parse data storage and your array.

 See a working demo [here](http://bizhours.parseapp.com)